josaezlopez/weather_esp32_clock/README.md

     • PM 2-5 (particles between 2 and 5 uM
     • PM 10 (particles larger than 10uM

-With a press on the touch button it starts showing the air quality:
+By pressing the touch button, it will display the weather general data.

 Screen number 3: